JetBrains/intellij-sdk-docs/topics/user_interface_components/status_bar_widgets.md

 `EditorBasedWidget` is the basic widget implementation.
 To implement it, override `ID()` where returns the unique ID of the widget.
-This identifier may be needed to later get a widget instance.
+This identifier may be needed to later obtain a widget instance.

-The IntelliJ Platform provides several predefined widget appearance options:
+Use one of the existing predefined widget appearance options:

 - `com.intellij.openapi.wm.StatusBarWidget.IconPresentation`